Xi'an JH-7: JH-7

 In the early 1970s, China started a program to replace the Nanchang Q-5 for the PLAAF and the PLANAF.
 XAC's proposal in November 1977 was for a large two-seat aircraft comparable to the General Dynamics F-111 Aardvark, Sukhoi Su-24, and Panavia Tornado.
 XAC intended to produce a variant for each end-user - the H-7 tactical bomber for the PLAAF and the JH-7 fighter-bomber for the PLANAF - to accommodate the differing requirements.
 By 1980, XAC was still attempting to find an acceptable baseline for both.
 The program began to receive lower priority.
 The Falklands War renewed interest in a naval fighter-bomber; in November 1982, the JH-7 became the main focus of development with the H-7 eventually being cancelled.
+With the cancellation of the H-7, Chen Yijian became the chief designer of the JH-7 fighter-bomber.
 In 1983, the Rolls-Royce RB.168 Spey Mk 202 turbofan—to be license produced as the WS-9—was chosen as the power plant over the domestic WS-6; the latter's development program failed.

 Five prototypes, a static test article were built, and 12 or 18 pre-production aircraft were produced by 1992.
 All were powered by the Spey due to problems with the WS-9.
 The fourth prototype crashed in 1995 or 1996 due to engine failure.
-The aircraft's KF-1 fly-by-wire control system was tested on a modified Shenyang JJ-6.
+The aircraft's KF-1 fly-by-wire control system was tested on a modified Shenyang J-6.

 The first flight occurred on 14 December 1988; it ended in an emergency landing after vibration disabled instrumentation.
 The first supersonic flight was on 17 November 1989.
 The live fire tests with the YJ-8 anti-ship missile occurred in 1996.
 Initial operating capability was reached in 1994 when pre-production aircraft entered PLANAF service, and the aircraft received its type certificate in 1998.

 Full production was delayed by continuing problems with the WS-9.
 Rolls-Royce assisted Liming Aero Engines in 1997-1998.
 XAC considered replacing the engine with the Lyulka AL-31F or the Snecma M53; these were not pursued to avoid further delays.
 The delivery of production aircraft started in 2001.
 The delays caused the PLAAF to order the Sukhoi Su-30MKK.